-Cumulative effects may result following exposure May produce discomfort of the respiratory system May possibly be harmful to the foetus / embryo
+Cumulative effects may results following exposure .
+May produce discomfort of the respiratory system .
+Possible skin sensitizer .
+May possibly be harmful to the foetus / embryo .

-REACH - Art.
-57-59: The mixture does not contain Substances of Very High Concern (SVHC) at the SDS issue date.
+REACH - Art 57-59: The mixture does not contain Substances of Very High Concern (SVHC) ats the SDS print date